sa-bangash/ngxs-loading-plugin/README.md

 ### Watch the action

-just passing the instance of action to `[ngxsActionWatchLoading]` directive.
+Passing the instance or class reference of action to `[ngxsActionWatchLoading]` directive.
 ```html
 <button type="button" [ngxsActionWatchLoading]="fechingBookAction" (click)="fetchingBooks()">Submit</button>
 ```